Abu Mahdi al-Muhandis: War against ISIL in Iraq

 After the formation of the Popular Mobilization Forces (PMF) as a group in 2014 that originated to help Iraq defeat ISIL, he was appointed to command the group.
 The PMF group was composed of some 40 militias that fought in nearly every major battle against ISIL.

 Sanctions

 In 2009, al-Muhandis was sanctioned by the United States Department of the Treasury for allegedly helping the IRGC.
 Muhandis was also accused of being linked to the IJO who participated in 1983 United States embassy bombing in Beirut.

 Death

 Abu Mahdi was killed on 3 January 2020 around 1:00 a.m. local time (22:00 UTC 2 January), by the U.S. drone strike which targeted Qasem Soleimani and his convoy near Baghdad International Airport.
-BBC News, NBC News, DW News, Time, The Guardian and other media outlets have described the killing as an assassination.
+BBC News, NBC News, DW News, Time, The Guardian, Euronews, Al Jazeera and other media outlets have described the killing as an assassination.

 Reaction

 Palestinian Islamic Jihad (PIJ) group mentioned him as one of the symbols of Iraqi liberation from the US occupation and also condolences to the Iraqi for the death of Abu Mahdi al-Muhandis.